Do you

 Storyteller

-... discovering an Aztec burial chamber populated with blind cave tarantulas... tracking down a frog so lethal, its touch can kill... using blowguns to defend against drug lords...
+... discovering an Aztec burial chamber populated with blind cave tarantulas... tracking down a frog so lethal that a mere touch can kill... using blowguns to defend against drug lords...

 ... accidentally sitting on the deadliest snake of the Americas, a fer-de-lance.